kyledmccleary/sareana/README.md

 4. ```sareana.py``` to combine the cloud map and the saliency map.
 The inverse of the cloud map is used as the blue channel of a new image and the saliency map as the green channel.
 The resulting output looks like this:
-![combined saliency and cloudiness maps](sareana.jpg) Additionally, ```sareana.py``` will output a region level combined slaiency and cloudiness map with equal weighting where each pixel in a region is assigned the value of the normalized sum of the saliency and inverse cloudiness in the image:
+![combined saliency and cloudiness maps](sareana.jpg) Additionally, ```sareana.py``` will output a region level combined slaiency and cloudiness map with equal weighting where each pixel in a region is assigned the value of the product of the saliency and inverse cloudiness in the image:
 ![region level world saliency](reg_sareana.jpg)
 A sorted numpy array ```sorted_region_saliencys.npy``` is saved as well, containing regions and their saliencys in descending order of saliency.